rgwan/kamikaze/README.md

 	RISC-V RV32IMC instruction set compatible.

-	I will add some instruction to enhance it's performance, if I have enough time working onm it.
+	I will add some instruction to enhance it's performance, if I have enough time working on it.

 	Harvard architecture which features I-bus and D-bus.